Colorful Easter Card and Tags

 - For the Easter Tags, cut out, punch two holes and string a piece of thin ribbon or raffia through and tie onto gift.

-This is a perfect young toddler activity becasue even if they go out of the lines, it will be cut off or if tissue folds, just let it dry that way, it will create interesting shades.
+- This is a perfect young toddler activity because even if they go out of the lines, it will be cut off or if tissue folds, just let it dry that way, it will create interesting shades.

 Another Way To Cut Out the Card